mongodb/docs/source/includes/limits-sharding-index-type.rst

 ascending order for the shard key, or a :ref:`hashed index
 <index-type-hashed>`.

-A :term:`shard key` index cannot be a descending index on the shard key, an index that specifies a :ref:`multikey index <index-type-multikey>`, a :ref:`text index <index-type-text>` or a :ref:`geospatial index
+A :term:`shard key` index cannot be a descending index on the shard key.
-<index-feature-geospatial>` on the :term:`shard key` fields.
+Additionally, a shard key index cannot be any of the following index
+types:

+- :ref:`multikey <index-type-multikey>`
+- :ref:`text <index-type-text>`
+- :ref:`geospatial <index-feature-geospatial>`
+- :ref:`wildcard <wildcard-index-core>`

 ..
 COMMENT seealso extracts-geospatial-index-shard-key-restriction.yaml